togrupe/dlive-midi-tools/README.md

 ### v2.2.0

 #### New Features:
-- Avantis support.
+- Avantis support
-- Director button introduced.
+- Director button introduced
-- Save button added, to persist data.
+- Save button added, to persist data
-- Default button added, to set back the ip to default.
+- Default button added, to set back the ip to default
-- Recordable & Record Arm feature added.
+- Recordable & Record Arm feature added
-- Reaper template is now generated right next to the chosen spreadsheet with the same name as prefix.
+- Reaper template is now generated right next to the chosen spreadsheet with the same name as prefix
-- Robustness improved.
+- Robustness improved

 #### Issues fixed:
 - Temporary GUI freeze fixed